 The overarching vision for this seminar is to build and strengthen a network of thinkers and practitioners interested in developing critical perspectives regarding digital politics and digital urbanism in particular.
 This network stretches beyond academia and crosses over to multiple disciplines and fields of practice.
 Starting September 2018, the aim is to work towards joint research proposals, publications, and events.

 The seminar will be concluded by a public event on Friday March 23 at 4PM with lectures by Luc Steels and Katherine Hayles, a theatrical performance prepared by Ricarda Franzen and a discussion between the speakers joined by Andrew Pickering.
-Here, you can find more information about this event.

 The seminar is funded by the Netherlands Organisation for Scientific Research (NWO) as part of the research project “Safeguarding long-term stakeholdership in Smart Cities” and by the Center for Urban Studies of the University of Amsterdam as part of a collaboration with the Sheffield Urban Automation Institute.